pve/foobotapi/txt/monitoring.md

 ## Tooling
 I have used many monitoring tools in the past, but for this project we are looking at something a bit more native to the Google platform.
-That product is [Stackdriver].
+That product is [Stackdriver]().
 Stackdriver also has a pretty generous free allotment.

 ## What to monitor and alert